 Based on the facts, there are instances when you might be capable of repaying your fraudulently acquired benefits without being criminally charged.
 Most counties in California, including San Francisco and Fresno, provide diversion programs for welfare fraud.
 Individual-based diversion programs vary.
 However, generally, they allow persons with no or criminal record and who haven't deprived the state/county of so much money the chance to pay back the funds in exchange for a case dismissal.

 Typically, you have to enter a guilty plea to the charges.
 If you complete a diversion program then repay the funds you fraudulently acquired, the judge will dismiss your case.
-Otherwise, the court pronounces judgment then imposes a sentence.
+Otherwise, the court pronounces judgment and then imposes a sentence.

 Legal Defenses to Welfare Fraud